Last Updated on: 4th October 2023, 12:11 am

 Richardson’s vertical jump was measured at 46.5 inches, which is still impressive.

 One of Richardson’s most memorable dunks came in the 2003 Slam Dunk Contest.
-He bounced the ball off the backboard, caught it with one hand, and threw down a reverse dunk, leaving the crowd in awe.
+He bounced the ball off the backboard, caught it with one hand, and threw a reverse dunk, leaving the crowd in awe.

 Richardson was also a solid all-around player.
 He averaged 17.1 points per game during his NBA career and was named to the NBA All-Rookie First Team in 2002.